Forest School and Nature Garden

-We are extremely fortunate to have our own beautiful copse at the Abinger Site where weekly Forest School sessions are run all year round by Mrs Phillips, our qualified Forest School Leader.
+Weekly Forest School sessions are run all year round by Mrs Phillips, our qualified Forest School Leader.
 We recognise the value of these sessions and now offer these sessions to all children in Key Stage 1 as part of the curriculum.

 Children engage in motivating and achievable tasks and activities, at different times of the year and in almost all weathers!
 They work with tools, play, learn boundaries of behaviour; both physical and social, grow in confidence, self-esteem and motivation whilst developing an understanding of the natural world.
 Working through practical problems and challenges helps children build confidence in decision making and evaluating risk whether this be designing a den, lighting a fire or making blackberry jam!
 Forest School is all about developing the children’s characteristics of effective learning which are so vital for future success.

-In Key Stage 2, at the Westcott site, the children benefit from a Nature Garden and pond area where they experience their outdoor learning.
+At the Westcott site, the children benefit from a Nature Garden and pond area where they experience their outdoor learning.

 Our beautiful on site woodland has a range of native trees, shrubs and plants providing habitats for a wealth of creatures.
 There is even a tipi for the children!

 The ‘Characteristics of Effective Learning’ are ways in which the child engages with other people and their environment.
 These underpin all areas of a child’s learning and development.

 |Playing and Exploring (Engagement)||Active Learning (Motivation)||Creating and Thinking Critically (Thinking)|

 Using sense to explore the world around them